XLab-Tongji/clearwater-docker-stress/README.md

 This will only provision data into Homestead's call-path cache, for efficiency - if you need Homer, Memento or Homestead-prov provisioning, follow the process below.

-*Note:* before run the stress_provision.sh, please make sure the cassandra-cli is working, you could have a test by running:
+*Note:* before running the stress_provision.sh, please make sure the cassandra-cli is working, you could have a test by running:

     cassandra-cli -v